Sorry to break it to you, but even your most loyal customers don’t want to hear about your brand all day long.

 For starters, the Moz blog is a curated masterpiece, featuring several posts written by SEO and marketing professionals from various companies in addition to content written by Moz employees.
 The curated blog is so well known at this point, that many marketing experts reach out to Moz with interest in writing for the contributing writer community.

 Once they’re in, these contributors tend to publish multiple articles on the Moz blog.
 They even earn MozPoints, which alert readers to their level of experience and expertise within the Moz community.
-Check out our very own Jeff Baker’s profile:
+Check out our very own Lauren Fox’s profile:

 The content curation continues with The Moz Top 10 email newsletter.
-Delivered to inboxes every two weeks, the newsletter curates the 10 most valuable articles about SEO and online marketing, with content from other sources just as likely to make the list as articles on the Moz blog.
+Delivered to inboxes every other week, the newsletter curates the 10 most valuable articles about SEO and online marketing, with content from other sources just as likely to make the list as articles on the Moz blog.
 The idea is that Moz hunts down the articles, and their subscribers simply reap the reward.

 It’s worth noting that while social media is often the shining star of curated content, email newsletters are far from dull in comparison – and the Moz Top 10 proves it.
 The newsletter is a valuable resource for marketers, adding to the company’s trustworthy reputation.